astronomer/docs/astro/executors.md

 The Celery executor is a good option for most use cases.
 Specifically, the Celery executor is a good fit for your Deployment if:

 - You're just getting started with Airflow.
-- You want to use multiple worker queues.
-This allows you to use multiple worker types for different types of tasks and optimize for task performance.
+- You want to use different worker types based on the type of task you're running.
 See [Configure worker queues](configure-worker-queues.md).
 - You have a high number of short-running tasks and want to ensure low latency between tasks.
 - You don't often experience conflicts between Python or OS-level packages and don't require dependency isolation.